itsIpN/express_bug_tracker/README.md

 # Project #2: Building Your First Full-Stack Application

 ## Attendance
-We will be holding stand ups with instructors at **6:30PM EST (Tuesday/Wednesday) and 12:00PM EST (Saturday)** to have a daily check on the progress your application.
+We will be holding stand ups with instructors at **6:30PM PST (Tuesday/Wednesday) and 10:00AM PST (Saturday)** to have a daily check on the progress your application.

-There are no full day classes during project weeks, but we expect you to be working on your project from at least **6:30PM - 10:45PM EST (Tues/Wed)** and at least **10AM - 6PM EST (Sat)** during class days and be available during that time for TA hours or any meetings with instructors as needed.
+There are no full day classes during project weeks, but we expect you to be working on your project from at least **6:30PM - 10:45PM PST (Tues/Wed)** and at least **10AM - 6PM PST (Sat)** during class days and be available during that time for TA hours or any meetings with instructors as needed.
 You are STILL required to show up to Outcomes during project weeks.

 We also will take attendance during project week, as follows:
-  - **We will Not have class on**: :lotus_position: 12/25, 12/28, 12/29, 1/1, 1/15 :lotus_position:
-  - **Wednesday December 22nd**: Project Proposals due 6:30pm EST (start of class, see below for more info on this).
+  - **Wednesday, July 20th**: Project Proposals due 6:30pm EST (start of class, see below for more info on this).
-  - **Tuesday, January 3rd**: You're required to meet up with your squad leader at 6:30pm EST for stand up.
-  - **Daily (Each Class Day)**: Your attendance will be taken during **STANDUP meetings starting Wednesday 22nd**.
+  - **Daily (Each Class Day)**: Your attendance will be taken during **STANDUP meetings starting Wednesday, the 20th**.
-  - **Tuesday, January 18th**: Project presentation day!
+  - **Wednesday, August 3rd**: Project presentation day!
 You're required to be in the class zoom starting at 6:30 PM EST

 _Failure to make an attendance check will result in an unexcused absence for both morning or/and afternoon for that day_.